Skip to Content

 Turnips

-Turnips are a type of cool-season vegetable that can be cultivated both in the spring and the fall.
+Turnips are a cool-season vegetable that can be cultivated both in the spring and the fall.
 They mature swiftly, and the roots, as well as the vibrant greens, can be savored.
 Discover more about the cultivation and harvesting of this traditional root vegetable.

 Turnips can thrive in spring or fall but dislike the heat of the summer.
 (Take note that compared to a spring harvest, an autumn crop sown in the late summer is typically sweeter and more tender, and pests are less of an issue.)